Commonly Used Trucking Terms in Accident Lawsuits

 Call The Attorney Who Wins 18-Wheeler Accident Lawsuits

-When your case requires the skill and knowledge of a vehicle accident attorney in Houston, TX, Joe Stephens is the expert you’re looking to work with.
+When your case requires the skill and knowledge of a vehicle accident attorney in West Houston, Joe Stephens is the expert you’re looking to work with.
 Having tried over 100 cases to a successful verdict, he has a solid reputation for stalwart representation for his clients.
 Cases involving commercial truck wrecks can be very complex and present difficulty proving negligence of the truck driver, the trucking company, or both.
-Furthermore, many fatalities occur involving deaths, contact a top-rated Houston accidental death attorney if that’s been your case.
+Furthermore, many fatalities occur involving deaths, contact a top-rated West Houston accidental death attorney if that’s been your case.
 Joe’s experience with these cases allows him to get right to the heart of the matter, his clients’ rights and owed compensation.